Incorporating Holistic Nutrition for Variety & Balance

 It’s therefore prudent for anyone looking to improve performance, energy, and overall wellness to take nutrition seriously by getting educated on the subject or seek the guidance of a holistic medical practitioner who is.

-Getting The Right Nutrients In a Holistic Diet
+Healthy Eating is About Getting The Right Nutrients

 The real question is: are unprocessed whole foods alone enough to provide all the required nutrients to your body?
-The answer is, unfortunately, no!
+Unfortunately, unless you're growing and raising all your own food, it's really difficult to get everything your body needs from food alone.

-Even as we munch on healthy food all day long and suck down greens juices, many of us are still not getting optimal levels of all the essential nutrients through diet alone.
+Even as we munch on healthy food all day long and suck down greens juices, many of us are failing to reach optimal levels of all the essential nutrients through diet alone.

 While it is a tough pill to swallow, the truth is that food nowadays is just not as healthy as it was a few decades ago.
 Several studies confirm that large chunks of the American population cannot get desired amounts of several essential micronutrients from food alone.